February 22nd History, Trivia, and Fun Facts

 Earth has about 760 thunderstorms every hour.

-I went to recall a something from my memory bank, however it had collected a significant amount of interest and now I can't stop thinking about it.
+I went to recall something from my memory bank, however, it had collected a significant amount of interest and now I can’t stop thinking about it.

 The official definition of 1 second is based on a quantum mechanical phenomenon: “the duration of 9,192,631,770 oscillations of a Caesium 133 atom’s outermost electron”.

-Spanish is third most spoken language of the world.
+Spanish is the third most spoken language in the world.